-If the student has a credit balance, they will automatically be refunded eligible refunds.
+If the student has a credit balance, they will automatically be refunded eligible refunds within 30 days.
 If the student wishes to leave the credit balance on their account, they may do so by completing and turning in a Student Authorization Statement Form to Student Finance via fax at 402-557-5410 or email to stuacct@bellevue.edu.
-This Authorization Statement is good for the academic year it is signed; any credit balance will be refunded at the end of the authorized academic year unless a new Student Authorization Statement Form is submitted.
+This Authorization Statement is good for the academic year it is signed; any credit balance will be refunded at the end of the authorized academic year.

-Request for Statement of Account
+Statement of Account